Father Wound and Family Constellations

 valued

-emotionally safe
+safe

 Father Absence and Parentification

-When fathers are emotionally or physically absent, children sometimes become emotionally overconnected to the mother or overly responsible within the family system.
+When fathers are emotionally or physically absent, children sometimes become overconnected to the mother or overly responsible within the family system.

 This may lead to: